 Wildwood

-Wildwood is definitely a party spot, but behind the glaze of booze and beach bashes remains a midcentury modern time capsule with the Doo Wop-style of post-World War II era embedded in its unusual architecture.
-To learn more about the off-beat style that colors the streets of Wildwood, visit The Doo Wop Preservation League Museum.
+Wildwood is definitely a party spot, but behind the glaze of booze and beach bashes remains a mid-century modern time capsule with the Doo Wop-style of post-World War II era embedded in its unique architecture.
+To learn more about the off-beat style that colors the streets of Wildwood, visit The Doo Wop Museum.

 Rehoboth

+The beach in Rehoboth is one of our top picks.
+It’s gorgeous and has long expanses of clean, guarded ocean all accessible for free.
+The mile-long boardwalk that runs beside the sand is home to classics like Zelky’s arcade and burger joint Gus & Gus’ place.
 If none of that sounds appealing, race your friends at the Midway Speedway Park race track, peruse the local offerings at the Rehoboth Farmers Market, or check out other fun Rehoboth Beach attractions.
-Or do nothing at all by lounging on one of the best beaches in Delaware!

 Bethany Beach

 Calling all surfers!
-Bethany Beach in Delaware has killer waves and more than enough surf shops to get you all the gear you need.
-On a good day, you can drive to Bethany Beach from Philly in just over two hours.
+Bethany Beach has killer waves and more than enough surf shops to get you all the gear you need.
+On a good day, you can get there from Philly in just over two hours to enjoy the peaceful scenery and cool water of the Delaware shore.
+To check out the current conditions, see one of the live beach cams.

-It’s one of the more quiet, residential beaches in Delaware, featuring a cute shopping area with local shops and a farmers market.
-While it can be found in most east coast beach towns, we can’t forget to mention the deliciousness that is Kohr Brothers soft serve.
+It’s one of the quieter, more residential beaches in Delaware, featuring a cute shopping area and a farmers market.
+While it can be found in several East Coast beach towns, we can’t forget to mention the deliciousness that is Kohr Brothers soft serve–chocolate peanut butter swirl is our favorite.

 Dewey Beach